eric-cc-su/Py3kAiml/DOCS.md

 - [AIML 2.0 Draft Specification](https://docs.google.com/document/d/1wNT25hJRyupcG51aO89UcQEiG-HkXRXusukADpFnDs4/pub)
 - [AIML 2.0 Sets and Maps](https://docs.google.com/document/d/1DWHiOOcda58CflDZ0Wsm1CgP3Es6dpicb4MBbbpwzEk/pub)

+## Bot Properties

+Included with v0.9 is the ability to load `.properties` files that define the bot's predicates.
+These properties can be saved in the bot's brain file to prevent repetitive loading/re-loading of the bot properties.

+The bot properties file should have the file extension `.properties` and follow the following format:

+    [
+    ["name", "Bot"],
+    ["birthday", "January 1, 2000"],
+    ["birthplace", "Boston, Massachusetts"],
+    ]

 ## AIML Sets - PatternSet

 One of the new features in AIML 2.0 is the ability to match inputs with sets of words and phrases.